Skip to Content

 Eveling Renteria

 Eveling is originally from Cali, Colombia.
-After earning her law degree and a postgraduate degree in medical law, she worked in the private sector focusing… Read More
+After earning her law degree and a postgraduate degree in medical law, she worked in the private sector… Read More

 Back to top